MoFEM/users-modules-cephas/basic_finite_elements/simple_contact/README.md

 user1=0		            # Spring stiffness in normal direction user2=1e-4		        # Spring stiffness in tangential directions
 ```
-***_NOTE:_*** For the considered example the normal stiffness can be set to `0`, while the tangential one can be set to `1e-4`.
+***_NOTE:_*** For the considered example the normal stiffness can be set to `0`, while the tangential one can be set to `1e-4` (for both blocks of springs).
 In general, the stiffness of the springs needs to be chosen as small as possible to avoid effect on the solution, while permitting to eliminate any rigid body motions.

 ## 4. Generation of the _h5m_ file